➡️ What is Conflict Checker?

 The Conflict Checker identifies both direct and indirect relationships.

-A direct relationship is one between individuals, firms, or States in the same arbitration case or document.
+A direct relationship is one between two individuals, an individual and a firm, or an individual and a State involved in the same arbitration case or document.

 An indirect relationship means that the law firm (current or former) of an individual in question, or other individuals who have worked or are working for the firm or State in question, have been involved in the same arbitration case.